FOREX-Dollar pulls off lows but under pressure ahead of Fed

 By Lisa Twaronite

-Data released earlier on Wednesday showed Japan’s exports rose 4.9 percent in November, falling short of forecasts despite the weakening yen, which helped the dollar regain some of the ground it lost overnight against its Japanese counterpart.
+Data released earlier on Wednesday showing Japan’s exports rose 4.9 percent in November, falling short of forecasts, helping the dollar regain some of the ground it lost overnight.
 Japan marked its 29th straight month of trade deficits.

-“The medium term forecast is still for a higher dollar, but the whole world is chaotic right now, with a slowdown in China, falling oil, and now Russia,” said Kaneo Ogino, director at Global-info Co in Tokyo, a foreign exchange research firm.

-“Nobody wants to be too short dollars ahead of the FOMC today, just in case,” he added.

-The U.S. Federal Reserve’s Federal Open Market Committee (FOMC) concludes its final policy review of 2014 later on Wednesday, and is expected to drop particular words stating its intent to keep rates near zero as a prelude to raising interest rates next year.
+The U.S. Federal Reserve concludes its final policy review of 2014 later on Wednesday, and is expected to drop particular words stating its intent to keep rates near zero as a prelude to raising interest rates next year.

 “We expect the Fed to drop its ‘considerable time’ guidance in favour of a data-dependent approach.
 We also expect committee members to raise their growth forecasts and trim forecasts for the unemployment rate and inflation,” strategists at Barclays said in a note.